zenkavi/aDDM-Toolbox-GPU/README.md

 ## Installation and Usage ##

 The aDDM-Toolbox-GPU library offers both a GPU and non-GPU reliant installation target.
-The default installation build employs CUDA libraries, including the nvcc compiler.
+The default installation build employs CUDA libraries, including the NVCC compiler.
 For systems without CUDA capabilities or users looking to exclude CUDA code from the installation, uncomment the following line in the Makefile:

 ```
 MACROS := -DEXCLUDE_CUDA_CODE
 ```

 This macro declaration will ensure that all instances of CUDA code are undefined in the installation.
+Note that this removes the necessity to have NVCC and CUDA versions 12.2 installed; however, all other dependencies are still required.
 The aDDM-Toolbox-GPU library can then be built and installed in one step:

 ```shell
 $ make install